Sarah Churchill, Duchess of Marlborough: Marriage

-In 1677, Jennings's brother Ralph died, and she and her sister Frances became co-heirs of the family estates in Hertfordshire and Kent.
-Churchill chose Sarah Jennings over Catherine Sedley, but both Churchill's and Jennings's families disapproved of the match.
-They married secretly in the winter of 1677–78.

-John and Sarah Churchill were both Protestants in a predominantly Catholic court, a circumstance that would complicate their political allegiances.
-Although no date was recorded, the marriage was announced only to the Duchess of York and a small circle of friends, so that Sarah could keep her court position as Maid of Honour.
+In 1677, Sarah's brother Ralph died, and she and her sisters Frances and Barbara became co-heirs of the family estates in Hertfordshire and Kent.
+Her sudden acquisition of wealth lessened the Churchills' opposition to the match, and John Churchill eventually chose Sarah over Catherine Sedley.
+Although no date was recorded, the couple married secretly in the winter of 1677–78.
+The marriage was announced only to the Duchess of York and a small circle of friends so that Sarah could keep her court position as maid of honour.
+Eventually her marriage was publicly announced on 1 October 1678 when she became pregnant.